JuliaGraphics/Luxor.jl/docs/src/text.md

     system_profiler SPFontsDataType

-Fonts currently activated by a Font Manager can be found and used by the Toy API but not by the Pro API (at least on my macOS computer at the time of writing).
+Fonts currently activated by a Font Manager can be found and used by the Toy API but not by the Pro API (at least on my macOS computer currently).

 On macOS, you can obtain a list of fonts that `fontconfig` considers are installed and available for use (via the Pro Text API with `setfont()`) using: